BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_1_Setting_Up_Libwally.md

 $ ./configure
 $ make
 ```
-You can then verify that tests are work:
+You can then verify that tests are working:
 ```
 $ make check
 Making check in src